 The Steps centered around addressing the 6 factors identified above and are intended to "stack" together.
 That is, Step 1.5 or 2 should be preceded by Step 1 and would build upon the improvements made in Step 1.
-You would have to have completed Steps 1 (1.5 if chosen) and 2, to then start working on Step 3.
-Another way to look at this: to achieve Step 3, you must also achieve Steps 1 and 2, but you do not need to complete one before beginning the others.
+Steps 1 and 2 would have to have completed to then start working on Step 3.
+Another way to look at this-to achieve Step 3, you must also achieve Steps 1 and 2, but you do not need to complete one before beginning the others.

 All Steps include the addition of a training officer and a half-time fire inspector.
-Additionally, all steps include land banking of a parcel of land in the northeast quadrant and in on the west side of the Township.
+Additionally, all steps include land banking of a parcel of land in the northeast quadrant and on the west side of the Township.
 Within a 5 to 10 -year period, growth on the west side of the Township may necessitate a 3rd fire station.
 The parcel in the northeast quadrant would be used to replace the Zeeb station when it reaches the end of its life expectancy.